Introduction

 1. Biometric Verification

-Biometrics, including facial recognition, fingerprint scanning, and retinal scans, will play an increasingly prominent role in document verification.
+Biometrics, including facial recognition, fingerprint scanning, and retinal scans, will play an increasingly prominent role in this process.
 These methods offer unparalleled security and user convenience.

 2. Blockchain Technology

-Blockchain technology is poised to enhance document verification by providing a secure and immutable ledger of transactions and document history.
+Blockchain technology is poised to enhance the process of verifying and validating documents by providing a secure and immutable ledger of transactions and document history.
 This can significantly reduce the risk of document tampering and fraud.

 3. AI and Machine Learning Advancements